validitylabs/HOPR-PL-Substrate/README.md

 Therefore, they extract the secret *S^(n + 1, n + 2)* which denotes the shared secret between the next and the next but one node from the path.
 Note that it is the responsibility of the sender of the packet to include that secret in the packet header and that an invalid *S^(n + 1, n + 2)* causes a packet loss since the next downstream node drops the packet.
 The node then subtracts the relay fee from the received funds and updates the local state of the payment channel with the next downstream node.

 More precisely, they increment the current index of the payment channel to *index + 1*.
 They further subtract the relay fee from the received transaction and add the remainder to the balance of the next downstream.
 Note that this requires an honest behavior of that node.
-See section [Fairness mechanisms](#fairness-mechanisms) how they are incentivised to behave like that.
+See section [Fairness mechanisms](#fairness-mechanisms) how they are incentivized to behave like that.
 They also extract *S^(n + 1, n + 2)_i* from the packet and add it to the sum *~S* of the previous secrets *S^(n + 1, n + 2)_i*.
 The signature is then computed as

 `Sig = Sign_A(nonce, index + 1, balance_A - remainder, balance_B, ~S + S^(n + 1, n + 2))`